tabholt/detecting_edgeworth_cycles/README.md

    - the filename where you wish to save the results (either CSV or JSON extensions accepted)
 3. Run script using `python nonparamtric_classify_external_data.py`
 4. Classification results can be found in the chosen file

+**Note:** The performance of the models will generally be negatively affected by biases or other features of the external data that were not also in the training data.
+Proceed with caution when using this feature.

 ### Parse Tankerkoenig DE raw data into convenient data structures